meeshkan/website/src/blog/posts/2020-04-13-quickcheck-state-machine.md

 The transition function takes a model, a command, and a response.
 It then returns the underlying model after the command has been applied.
 We can think of the model as transitioning from one state to the next.

-In the implementation below, we make our own FIFO queue with `Pop` and `Push`, and `AskLength` will return the length of the model.
+In the implementation below, we make our own FIFO queue with `Pop` and `Push`.
+Then `AskLength` will return the length of the model:

 ```haskell
 transition :: Model r -> Command r -> Response r -> Model r